 - Nectar Sleep.
 Nectar Sleep, a mattress company, ran an ad campaign where Google search results for competitor Tuft and Needle ranks the Nectar Sleep website and uses eye-catching copy: “Don’t Buy that Other Mattress.”
 By bidding on its competitor’s name as a search term, Nectar increases the chance for shoppers interested in mattress retailer Tuft & Needle considering its product instead.

-Promote your products across Google with our Google channel
+Promote your products across Google with the Google & YouTube app

-The Google channel makes it easier than ever for retailers to get their first sales from Shopping Ads.
-The Google channel app can help you get a Google Shopping feed up and running fast, and get your products in front of customers.
+The Google & YouTube app makes it easier than ever for retailers to get their first sales from Shopping Ads.
+The Google & YouTube app can help you get a Google Shopping feed up and running fast, and get your products in front of customers.
 List your products for free, sync products to your YouTube channel, and create Performance Max campaigns.Start selling on Google

 What are Facebook Ads?

-Facebook Ads are targeted social ads that appear across Meta properties including Facebook, Instagram, and Facebook Messenger.
+Facebook Ads are targeted social ads that appear across Meta properties including Facebook and Instagram.
 These ads can include images, carousels (a series of swipeable images), and videos that appear in main feeds, Stories, or Reels on Facebook and Instagram.